Quasiflats in hierarchically hyperbolic spaces

-An important ingredient in the proof, which we expect will have other applications, is our proof that the \emph{hull} of any finite set in an HHS is quasi-isometric to a cube complex of dimension equal to the rank (if the HHS is a CAT(0) cube complex, the rank can be lower than the dimension of the space).
+An important ingredient in the proof, which we expect will have other applications, is that the \emph{hull} of any finite set in an HHS is quasi-isometric to a CAT(0) cube complex of dimension bounded by the rank (if the HHS is a CAT(0) cube complex, the rank can be lower than the dimension of the space).

-We deduce a number of applications of these results; for instance we show that any quasi-isometry between HHS induces a quasi-isometry between certain \emph{factored spaces}, which are simpler HHS.
+We deduce a number of applications of these results.
+For instance, we show that any quasi-isometry between HHSs induces a quasi-isometry between certain \emph{factored spaces}, which are simpler HHSs.
 This allows one, for example, to distinguish quasi-isometry classes of right-angled Artin/Coxeter groups.

 Another application of our results is to quasi-isometric rigidity.
 Our tools in many cases allow one to reduce the problem of quasi-isometric rigidity for a given hierarchically hyperbolic group to a combinatorial problem.
-As a template, we give a new proof of quasi-isometric rigidity of mapping class groups, using simpler combinatorial arguments than in previous proofs.
+As a template, we give a new proof of quasi-isometric rigidity of mapping class groups, which, once we've established our general quasiflats theorem, uses simpler combinatorial arguments than in previous proofs.